A Heritage Spanning Three Thousand Years

 The DOCG: Vermentino di Gallura

-Produced in the northeastern part of the island, on granite and sandy soils swept by the mistral wind, Vermentino di Gallura DOCG is a dry white wine of great personality.
-It has aromas of citrus, almond blossoms, and broom, with a salinity and minerality that make it immediately recognizable.
-The Superiore version achieves quality levels comparable to the best Italian white wines.
+Sardinia's only DOCG — the highest Italian quality certification — is Vermentino di Gallura, produced in the northeast of the island on granite and sandy soils swept by the mistral wind.
+It is a dry white with great personality: citrus, almond blossom, broom, with an immediately recognizable savoriness and minerality.
+The Superiore version reaches levels comparable to the best Italian white wines.

 Sardinia's 17 DOCs